Varicose and Spider Vein Treatments Pittsburgh

 Surgery is only used to treat very severe cases, and only as a last resort.
 Increasingly less invasive methods are sufficient, including the ablation technique described above.

-Surgical tying off and removal, known as ligation and stripping.
-The diseased veins are accessed through surgical incisions, tied off, then physically removed through these access incisions.
-Again, blood is immediately shunted into nearby healthier veins, so overall circulation is actually improved.
+- Surgical tying off and removal, known as ligation and stripping.
+We access diseased veins through surgical incisions.
+Then we tie them off.
+Ultimately, we physically remove them through these access incisions.
+The vein immediately shunts blood into nearby healthier veins.
+Overall it actually improves circulation.
 This can be a very invasive procedure, requiring general anesthesia, a lengthy hospital stay, and can take up to four weeks to heal completely.
 It’s a safe procedure, yet has fallen out of favor with the arrival of more modern techniques.
 Post surgical pain can be severe, requiring narcotic pain medication while healing occurs.
 Some potential complications can include:

-Incision infection, which is easily treated with antibiotic drugs.
+- Incision infection, this we can easily treat with antibiotic drugs.

-Nerve damage around the veins which were removed.
+- Nerve damage around the veins we remove.
 This can cause changes in the sense of touch, numbness, tingling, or other altered sensations.
 This usually isn’t permanent and resolves on its own.

-Deep Vein Thrombosis (DVT).
-This is a potentially life threatening complication when any vascular surgery is performed.
+- Deep Vein Thrombosis (DVT).
+This is a potentially life threatening complication when we perform any vascular surgery.
 This type of blood clot can break loose from the vein wall and travel to the lungs.
-Fortunately this can be treated with clot-busting drugs sugh as heparin, yet these must be administered carefully as they can create unwanted bleeding and large amounts of bruising.
+Fortunately we can treat this with clot-busting drugs such as heparin, yet you must administer this carefully as it can create unwanted bleeding and large amounts of bruising.